-• Discussions
+WAYNESBURG UNIVERSITY.

-Participants respond to one or more questions related to the assigned readings and videos in the class Discussion section.
-These weekly posts are made at least 36 hours before the live conference session so that other classmates and facilitators can read and respond.

-Assignments (PD Activity Journals)

-Journal entries are private between participant and facilitators.
-Each week, in the Assignments tab, participants reflect on their progress in designing the final project, a PD Activity Plan.
-Course facilitators provide feedback and/or provide additional sources or ideas to consider.

-TPS Teachers Network

-The TPS Teachers Network is a password protected professional learning community of TPS partners, teachers, and Library of Congress staff.
-Participants join the Network, build their profiles, and post drafts of their Final Projects for feedback.
+- Discussions: Participants respond to one or more questions related to the assigned readings and videos in the class Discussion section.
+These weekly posts are made at least 36 hours before the live conference session so that other classmates and facilitators can read and respond. - Assignments (PD Activity Journals): Journal entries found under the Assignments Tab are private between participants and facilitators.
+Participants reflect on their progress in designing the final project, a PD Activity Plan.
+Course facilitators provide feedback and/or provide additional sources or ideas to consider. - TPS Teachers Network: The TPS Teachers Network is a password protected professional learning community of TPS partners, teachers, and Library of Congress staff.
+Participants join the Network, build their profiles, and post drafts of their Final Projects for feedback. - Live Conferences: A live one-hour web conference is conducted each week.

-Live Conferences

-A live one-hour web conference is conducted each week.
 Facilitators model strategies for finding and analyzing primary sources from the Library of Congress and demonstrate inquiry-based learning activities.
 Participants are actively engaged in the inquiry process and have opportunities to share and ask questions about the development of their own PD Activity Plans.